SRCF/docs/content/reference/common-requests.md

 layout: docs
 ---

-Before contacting the sysadmins, check we haven't already answered your question here.
+This is a list of all queries and issues we receive often.
+Please check we haven't already answered your question here before contacting the sysadmins.

 ## Gain access to an existing group account